KendallPark/freewrite/ATrainHeadedWest.md

 A wave of emotion swelled in her chest.
 Grief?
 No, no, she shook her head.
 Pity.

-When the train had finally passed he looked for her on the other side but she was not there.
+When the train had finally passed he would look for her on the other side but she would not be there.